waughsh/waughsh.github.io/_posts/2019-1-21-a-generative-model-of-discourse.md

 2. Words $w$ in a window are generated independently by $c$.
 3. $p(c)​$, the prior of discourse vector $c​$ is Gaussian with mean 0 and invertible covariance matrix $\Sigma​$.

 Each assumption has some flaws.
 Assumption (1) assumes a very simplistic model on how words are generated from meaning.
-By extending to a more complex model, such as bilinear transformation: $p(w \vert c) \propto \exp(v\_w^T H c)$, we gain more expressivity and we still have an analytical expression of $c\vert w$, however we might lose the concentration of the partition function $Z\_c$.
+By extending to a more complex model, such as bilinear transformation: $p(w \vert c) \propto \exp(v\_w^T H c)$, we gain more expressivity and we still have an analytical expression of $c\vert w$, however we might lose the concentration of the partition function $Z\_c​$.

 Assumption (2) is a very serious offense for syntax in language.
 Words definitely depend on one another -- grammatical structure naturally emerges from word-to-word dependencies. `The drink is cold`, the choice of `is` is clearly influenced by the plurality of the subject.
 However, if we drop this assumption, we won't be able to get the following factorization: